ska-telescope/ska-low-cbf-cnic-sw/README.md

 * Controlling multiple FPGA cards with one instance of the program would be viable.
 Could either use a loop over a list of `CnicFpga` objects or invent some FPGA group object to handle it.
-* pcap/pcapng detection is a bit crude, there may be a way to detect based on content rather than file extension?
 * There really should be a lot more tests!
   * We might need ArgsSimulator to simulate HBM in order to test without an FPGA
   * Adding tests that exercise a real FPGA may be easier, and a good idea in any case...